Skip To Content

 Stay HIPAA-Compliant

-HIPAA violations can result in steep fines and reputational damage.
+Mishandling protected health information can result in regulatory penalties and evidentiary challenges.
 To maintain HIPAA compliance for law firms:

 • Limit access to only necessary individuals